envoyproxy/learnenvoy/_articles/ssl.md

 - "example.com"
 ```

-Note that Envoy does support SNI for multiple domains (e.g. example.com and
+Note that Envoy supports SNI for multiple domains (e.g. example.com and
 www.example.com) by essentially repeating this configuration across several
 filter chains within the same listener.
 You can see an example
 [in the Envoy docs](https://www.envoyproxy.io/docs/envoy/latest/faq/sni).
 At